chervonoderevnyk/final.project.sept2022.Ch/README.md

 src:

-   auth: Everything you need to register and log in.
+   auth: Everything you need to register, log in adn guard.

    core: General purpose files for the project are placed here.